Campus Living & Residential Education

 You can see the Washington Monument and the United States Capitol Building from the top few floors of many of the Residence Halls.

-Kerry Washington was an RA on the 8th floor of Thurston Hall.
+Kerry Washington lived on the 8th floor of Thurston Hall.

 Students lived in the Howard Johnsons across from the Watergate, made famous by the Watergate scandal and Forrest Gump.